thecsw/memeinvestor_bot/README.md

 to create investment accounts with fictional MemeCoins, invest those MemeCoins in specific memes, and automatically evaluate meme performance resulting in positive or negative returns.

+The README below is a bit outdated.
+New version will be soon.

 ## Contributing

 If you want to contribute, please do so!
 Check the [Issues](https://github.com/MemeInvestor/memeinvestor_bot/issues) list and help meme investments thrive!